MaasboDev/rick-and-morty/README.md

 The following features are implemented in the application:

     Display a list of characters from the API.
-    Show details of each character such as name, status, species, gender, and image.
+    Show details of each character such as name, status, species, gender, origin, location and image.

 ## Architecture